BREAKING NEWS

 North Carolina

-He was extradited from Mississippi and is being held without bond in the Surry County jail.
+He was extradited from Mississippi to North Carolina and was being held without bond in the Surry County jail.

 Article continues below advertisement

-In a 1992 interview with the Journal, Vickie S. Gregory noted her sister was battling a drug problem when she vanished.
+In a 1992 interview with the Journal, Vickie S. Gregory said her sister was battling a drug problem at the time of her disappearance.

-“She loved us, and we loved her,” Gregory said of the widowed mother of a then-3-year-old boy.
+“She loved us, and we loved her,” Gregory said of Cobb, who was a widowed mother of a then-3-year-old boy.
 “Just because you do something wrong doesn’t mean you stop loving her.”

 cold case arrest